ucb-efmh/efmh-site/students.md

 <div class="miniblock">
 	<img class="headshot" src="images/paul.jpg"><br />
 	<p><strong>Paul Seibert</strong><br />
-	Paul's current research explores the ecohydrological dynamics of coastal Califonian grasslands.
+	Paul's current research explores the ecohydrological dynamics of California's coastal grasslands.
 He is particularly interested in the role of fog in ecosystem water use efficiency.
 In addition, Paul works with a novel ground-based solar-induced fluorescence imager to understand the drivers of photosynthesis across landscapes via remote sensing.
 	</p>
 	<br /> <a href="https://paul-seibert.github.io/">website</a> / <a href="mailto:paul_seibert@berkeley.edu">paul_seibert@berkeley.edu</a>
 </div>